nishanttotla/hugo-blog-skeleton/content/blog/playing-with-keybase-io.md

 - [PGP Web of Trust: Core Concepts Behind Trusted Communication](https://www.linux.com/learn/pgp-web-trust-core-concepts-behind-trusted-communication)
 - [Can I use a private key as a public key and vice versa?](http://security.stackexchange.com/questions/9957/can-i-use-a-private-key-as-a-public-key-and-vice-versa)

 Please feel free to suggest more links, or updates to the post!
+Also thanks to Riyaz for proofreading!

+[^1]: This is what is known as asymmetric-key encryption, because there are two different keys that have different roles.
+There's also symmetric-key encryption, where both parties share one (secret) key, and the same key is used to encrypt and decrypt messages.
+Symmetric-key encryption is generally faster, but the challenge is sharing the key securely.
-[^1]: Tamper-evident means that if the message was tampered with along the way, it would be clear because it wouldn't be possible to decrypt it using the matching public or private key.
+[^2]: Tamper-evident means that if the message was tampered with along the way, it would be clear because it wouldn't be possible to decrypt it using the matching public or private key.
-[^2]: Don't do it!
+[^3]: Don't do it!
 There are several concerns, implications, and reasons around why one may want to do it (or not).
 [This thread](https://github.com/keybase/keybase-issues/issues/160) might be helpful.
+[^4]: This graph, called a Merkle tree or hash tree is a tree in which every non-leaf node is labelled with the hash of the labels or values (in case of leaves) of its child nodes.
+Hash trees are useful because they allow efficient and secure verification of the contents of large data structures.
+The Keybase graph has bidirectional edges though, so it implements such checking in both directions.